 Please note: Due to the regularly changing details and price updates from each of the card grading companies, some of the information below may be out of date from time to time.
-For instance, PSA grading costs have recently changed, with some services still suspended.
 Thus, if you’re considering grading your cards and weighing the costs of each service, please consult each company website directly for the most accurate information.

 If you’ve never graded a card before, the process can seem daunting and overwhelming, right?
 I mean, you’re basically sending off what is presumably a valuable card – either monetarily or in terms of worth to your personal collection, or both – to someone else for handling.

 If that wasn’t enough, there are certain “rules” and guidelines to follow when doing so—pack the card this way, put this barcode here, write this on the outside of the box.